10 Tricks to Sound So French That Natives Think You’re One of ‘Em

 Beginners in English might not know how to use all of these, but they certainly aren’t beyond anyone’s capability.
 They’re easy to learn—it’s just about the level of familiarity with the language that natives have, and having the ability to play around with word usage and phrasing.

-3. Twist your English mouth to make French pronunciations
+3. Train your English mouth to do French pronunciations

 Make yourself aware of those certain tricky sounds and pronunciations that your darned English-trained mouth just can’t get the hang of.